 - Before a child starts to attend the Nursery, we use a variety of ways to provide his/her parents with information.
 These include written information (including our prospectus and policies) a visit to the Nursery and displays about Nursery activities.

 - Pre- start visits: all children will be given the opportunity to attend three settling in sessions.
 Settling session one, will allow for the parent/carer to attend the setting with their child for an hour to go over all the appropriate paperwork which they will have received when signing up and must have completed before their first settling in session, during this settling in session both parent/carer and child will be able to get to know the nursery and staff.
 Settling in session two and three will give the child the opportunity to attend a session for two hours whilst being left by the main carer for the majority of the session.

 - More settling in visits will be available if needed.

-- For children under 2, parents can bring photos of special people that are important to their child in, so practitioners can make family tins.
+- For all children, parents can bring photos of special people that are important to their child in, so practitioners can make family tins.
 This helps support the children’s emotional wellbeing.